drossos/Encryption/README.md

+# Encrytption JAR
-# Simple program that allows to impliment an easy way to run string through a cipher.
+Simple program that allows to impliment an easy way to run string through a cipher.
 Currently only for java.